thusharabandara/Geo-Area-Calculator-and-Map-Creation-Tool/readme.md

 # Land Area Calculator and Map Creation Tool
+This tool was developed through the Python language for the creation of the calculation process.
+The calculator develops through the Arrays and Libraries on python for the data display.
+The shoelace formula was used as the basic theoretical background of the land area calculation process in this tool.
+This project theoretical background was python software background with using its libraries.
+Numpy, Osgeo, Tinker, GDAL, Mapplot, Matplotlib, Gmplot, Tkinter and Geopanda were used as the libraries.
+This tool is user friendly to calculate the area using multiple points of the polygon.
+It also has the ability to convert the units of an area based on user requirements.
+As an advantage, this tool can show the hitherto unknown shape of the land.

 ## Motivation Fact
 The land sustains every aspect of our lives, providing fundamental life-support systems and the foundation of our economy and society.
 Calculating land area is one of the most important data collection and analysis tasks in modern world.
 There wasn’t a proper tool link with GIS platform to calculate the Area.
 If it was, it will be useful and productive for single users.
 (Single User;Surveyors, Students, Undergraduates,  Farmers, Engineers and the Researchers)

 ## The objective of the creating Tool
+* To calculate an unknown land area  of any land on the Earth plane surface
+* To identify the hitherto unknown shape of a land
-*	To create the area Map with calculate perimeter for GIS users.
+* To create the  Area Map of any unknown lands
-*	This tool will be implement the advantages for advanced GIS analysis.
+* To help for advanced GIS analysis with the future development of this tool
-*	This tool will help to surveyors for calculate the land measurements.
+* This tool will help to any operator calculate the land area

 ## Tool will be solve the Problem of...
 *	Calculate the Shoelace Algorithm with any polygon using the coordinates (point file).